 - Pretend it’s part of your mortgage: You don’t want to be at risk for losing your home, whether you own or rent.
 So, when figuring out your monthly housing payment, incorporate your loan payments into it and pay them as you would your mortgage.

 - Create a repayment fund: Set aside a bit of your paycheck each month into a savings account that is separate from any other accounts you might have.
-That account is your designated loan repayment fund.
+That account can act as your designated loan repayment fund.

-- Refinance your loans: If you’re knee deep in private student loans, you can consolidate and refinance at a lower interest rate.
-Especially once you’ve been paying on them for a couple years, which shows proof of good intent, making it more attractive for another company to take their chances on you.
+- Refinance your loans: If you’re knee deep in private student loans, you can consolidate and refinance at a lower interest rate if your lender allows.

 - Find a loan forgiveness-approved job: Certain careers come with the benefit of loan forgiveness, which means you don’t have to pay it back.
 If you go into public service or education, you may be able to have at least part of your federal student loan forgiven.
 There are some rules of eligibility that apply.

 - Get a lower interest rate: When you have loans, signing up for autopay will drop your interest rate by .25%.
 That may not seem like much, but that’s a few hundred dollars to a few thousand saved over the course of the loan.
 By enrolling in autopay, you’re guaranteed to pay on time, which decreases your chance of defaulting on the loans.
-Not to mention, after a determined amount of on-time payments, many lenders lower the interest by another .25% which, as you know, is even more money you can save.
+Not to mention, after a determined amount of on-time payments, many lenders lower the interest by another .25%.

 It’s obvious that the best thing to do is make your student loan repayments in a timely manner, if it’s at all possible.
 But if you find yourself struggling, then make arrangements for your loans so you can avoid going into default entirely.
 There is a light at the end of the loan repayment tunnel.
 Be patient and diligent, and you’ll get there.